| Read the following in sequence or jump to: Egypt

 era that succumbed to Turkish nationalism in Western form and

 cut all relations with the Welayat of the Ottomans.
+Such dramatic events came to pass at the

 same year Ahmed Bey was publishing his article in National